OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/setup_stack.rst

  - All vectors for the nonlinear and linear systems are created and allocated
  - Data transfers are created (i.e., scatters for MPI)
- - Solvers are setup
+ - Solvers are set up
- - Jacobians are setup and allocated
+ - Jacobians are set up and allocated
- - Recorders are setup
+ - Recorders are set up
- - Drivers are setup
+ - Drivers are set up
  - Initial values are loaded into the inputs and outputs vectors